TharinduDR/TransQuest/docs/examples/sentence_level_examples.md

 pip install -r requirements.txt
 ```

-In the examples folder you will find the following tasks.
+In the examples/sentence_level folder you will find the following tasks.

 ## [WMT 2020 QE Task 1: Sentence-Level Direct Assessment](http://www.statmt.org/wmt20/quality-estimation-task.html)
 The participants were predict the direct assessment of a source and a target.
 There were seven language-pairs released by the organisers.